chriscdn/puppeteer-manager/README.md

 This package manages the lifecycle of a Puppeteer instance, and automatically starts and stops it when necessary.

 This lets a developer focus on creating, using, and destroying pages without having to manage the instance.
-Page creation can also be limited, which prevents opening too many tabs at once.
-Requests to open additional pages are queued.
+The number of open pages can be limited, which prevents having too many open tabs at once.
+Additional requests to open pages are queued.

 ## Usage